Philadelphia shooting leaves father dead, 6-year-old son expected to survive

-Police said a 6-year-old boy was riding in a car with his 28-year-old father and another man in his 30s when the shooting occurred.
+Police said a 6-year-old boy was riding in a car with his father and another man, 29, when the shooting occurred.

 The car was struck by bullets at least 12 times, police said.

+The 6-year-old was shot in the stomach and lower back.
+His father and the other man were shot in the chest.

-The man in his 30s was able to get out of the vehicle and flag down police.
+The 29-year-old man, was able to get out of the vehicle and flag down police.

-"They were flagged down by a 30-year-old African American male who said that he had been shot," said Philadelphia Police Commissioner Danielle Outlaw.
+"They were flagged down by a (29-year-old) African American male who said that he had been shot," said Philadelphia Police Commissioner Danielle Outlaw.

-Police believe the boy's father was driving the vehicle when he was shot.
+Police believe Butts was driving the vehicle when he was shot in the chest.

 Investigators said he tried to drive away, but ultimately crashed into several parked cars near the shooting scene at Baltimore Avenue and 55th Street.

-The 28-year-old father was taken to the hospital where he was pronounced dead around 9 p.m.
+Butts was taken to the hospital where he was pronounced dead shortly after 9 p.m.

-The 6-year-old boy, who was shot twice, and the other man were taken to the hospital in critical condition.
+The 6-year-old boy and the other man were taken to the hospital in critical condition.
 The boy was conscious at the time, police said.

 "I was told, which is good, is that he was crying when he was transported to the hospital," said Outlaw.

-The boy has undergone surgery; he is now listed as stable and is expected to survive, police said.
+The boy has undergone surgery; he is now listed as critical but stable and is expected to survive, police said.

 Police are still investigating what sparked the gunfire.
 No arrests have been made.